jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

 			}, $.fn.twitterResult.events[ ev ] );
 		});

-		// use the class of each action to figure out
+		// Use the class of each action to figure out
 		// which event it will trigger on the results panel a.find( "li" ).click(function() {

-			// pass the li that was clicked to the function
+			// Pass the li that was clicked to the function
 			// so it can be manipulated if needed results.trigger( $( this ).attr( "class" ), [ $( this ) ] );
 		});